ajstamm/gatpkg/README.md

 [![Lifecycle: experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)

 **Please note: If you update R to 4.2.0, there appears to be a conflict with the package tcltk2.
-We are revising GAT to remove this dependency, so if you install the dev version of GAT now (or the master version on R 4.2.0), GAT may break.**
+If you install the master version of GAT on R 4.2.0, GAT may break.**

 # Geographic Aggregation Tool (GAT)